 Minimizes soil erosion.

-Increases water retention in soil & helps in overall conservation of water.
+Increases water retention in soil & helps in the overall conservation of water.

 Introduces good microbes in the soil which in turn fight the bad pathogens of the soil.